The golden rule is “Doing to another as we would like done to us” (Lk 6:31). There may come a time when the tables will turn and the

 help may require aid (2 Cor 8:14).
 We should help those in need, offering assistance, gifts or aid as appropriate.
 Our compassion and faith must be outworked through loving actions not just intentions that are not actioned (Jas 2:15-18; 1 Jn 3:17).

 Loving Godly wisdom is needed in both situations

-self-sufficiency through an encouraging start or short-term assistance so they can get back on their feet, then continue to be motivated and empowered to manage without added assistance.
+self-sufficiency through an encouraging start or short-term assistance enabling them to get back on their feet, then continue to be motivated and empowered to manage without added assistance.
 Thus they will become self-reliant, able to cope without creating a long-term liability of expectancy, reliance and dependency on handouts.
-Give a man a fish (handout) and you feed him for a day, teach him how to fish (hand-up) and you feed him for a lifetime.
+Give a man a fish (handout) and you feed him for a day, yet teach him how to fish (hand-up) and you feed him for a lifetime.